elliotsecops/Secure-Fortress-Linux/README.md

-# Fortress Linux
+#Secure Fortress Linux

-Fortress Linux is an automated hardening solution designed to secure Linux environments using best practices.
+Secure Fortress Linux is an automated hardening solution designed to secure Linux environments using best practices.
 By leveraging **Ansible** for configuration management and **Wazuh** for monitoring, it ensures robust system security while allowing continuous compliance monitoring and rootkit detection.

 ## Features